 The Intern training – Intern outcome statements, Intern training – Assessing and certifying completion and Intern training – Term assessment form were evaluated in 2014.
 The final revised versions, available below, were approved by the AMC Directors on 16 September and the Medical Board of Australia on 24 September 2014.

 In 2015 the AMC and the Medical Board of Australia approved minor changes to the notes of the Intern training – national standards for programs and Intern training – domains for assessing accreditation authorities.
-The final revised versions are available below and further information is provided in the communique here.
+The final revised versions are available below.

 The national intern assessment process has two components.